 August 16, 2006

-On a student's birthday, he/she sits in the teacher's chair and shares all about the day of his/her birth or a first memory.
-After we all sing the birthday song, the student opens our Birthday Box, which contains two identical state quarters.
-The student identifies the state on the Quarter Map and places the quarter in the slot, and then keeps the second quarter as a birthday gift.
-We also take the child's picture for our class photo album.
-Non-school birthdays are celebrated during a week when no one else has a birthday.
+On a student’s birthday, he/she sits in the teacher’s chair and shares all about the day of his/her birth or a first memory.
+After we all sing “Happy Birthday,” the student opens our Birthday Box, which contains two identical state quarters.
+The student identifies the state on the Quarter Map, places the first quarter in the slot, and then keeps the second quarter as a birthday gift.
+We also take the child’s picture for our class photo album.
+For birthdays that fall on days when there is no school — weekends, holidays, summer break, etc. — we celebrate them during a week when no one else has a birthday.
 This celebration has been an inexpensive and educational way to honor a student on his/her birthday.